tiagoAry15/Labseq-Sequence-Calculator/README.md

 ## 📖 Description

 The Labseq Sequence Calculator is a RESTful web service built with the **Quarkus Java framework**.
 It computes and returns values from the `labseq` sequence, offering high performance and scalability.
 The project also includes OpenAPI documentation and supports containerized execution using **Docker Compose**.
+Challenge made by Multivision.LTDA

 ## 🛠️ How to Use